Hans-Joachim Böhme: Peaceful Revolution

 Early on during the Peaceful Revolution, Herbert Heber, First Secretary of the SED in the Bezirk Halle district of Köthen, wanted to resign amid intense public pressure.
 Böhme refused his request, instead berating, insulting and threatening him.
 On 4 November 1989, Heber shot himself.
 Two days later, in his last public appearance as First Secretary, Böhme tried to address a opposition rally in the market square in front of the Halle City Hall, but he was only booed and even spat at.
 Protesters also blamed him for Heber's suicide.

 On 8 November 1989, on the eve of the fall of the Berlin Wall, Böhme was reelected to the Politburo at the ninth meeting of the Central Committee, though he had by far the largest number of votes against him of all elected members, with 66 votes against of 157 voting.
 Only a day later, the Bezirk Halle SED removed him, 64 to 4, from the position of First Secretary and installed reformer Roland Claus as his successor.
-Böhme's removal was a topic of Günter Schabowski's infamous press conference that led to the fall of the Berlin Wall.
+Böhme's removal was a topic of Günter Schabowski's press conference that led to the fall of the Berlin Wall.

 Böhme consequently resigned from the Politburo he had just been reelected to.
 He was removed by his party from the Volkskammer a week later, on 16 November 1989.

 Böhme did not take any personal responsibility for the failure of the SED, instead blaming the other members of the SED Bezirk Halle Secretariat.
 On 20 January 1990, he was expelled in absentia, still being held in pre-trial detention, from the now-renamed SED-PDS in a unanimous vote, the party Central Arbitration Commission citing personal enrichment and his reaction to the demonstrations.

 Reunified Germany

 Like other former Politburo members, Böhme was charged with "complicity in manslaughter" (political responsibility for the fatal shootings at the Berlin Wall) by the Berlin Regional Court in the Berlin Wall shooting trials.
-After initially being acquitted in 2000, Böhme was convicted on 6 August 2004, receiving a suspended sentence on 15 months of probation.
+After initially being acquitted in 2000, Böhme was convicted on 6 August 2004, receiving a suspended sentence, 15 months of probation.
 Böhme at no point offered an explanation for his activities in the East Germany.

 He lived withdrawn as a retiree in Halle-Neustadt, dying after long illness in a nursing home in the early morning hours of 4 September 2012 at age 82.
+The Volksstimme described him as "The Little King of Halle" in their obituary.